ValidVibe/base-/README.md

 ## 📊 Base Gas Model
 Base uses a two-component fee model: L2 execution fee and L1 data fee.
 The L1 data fee covers the cost of posting transaction data to Ethereum and is typically the larger component.

+## 💸 L1 vs L2 Fees
+L2 execution fees on Base are ~10-100x cheaper than Ethereum mainnet.
+L1 data fees depend on calldata size and Ethereum gas prices at the time of batch submission.